-Medical sources of radiation to the population are increasing.
-This is of particular concern in children whose tissues are more radiosensitive, whose organs receive a larger effective dose for a given level of radiation, and who have increased time to develop cancers as a result of radiation exposure.
+Medical sources of radiation to the population have increased over the last 20-30 years.
+This is of particular concern in children whose tissues are more radiosensitive, whose organs receive a larger effective dose for a given level of radiation, and who have increased lifetime to develop cancers as a result of radiation exposure.
 It is difficult to demonstrate that radiation doses from medical imaging lead directly to cancer or to state with certainty the exact risk of cancer related to medical radiation; however the committee on the Biological Effects of Ionizing Radiation (BEIR) VII states “… the risk of cancer proceeds in a linear fashion at lower doses without a threshold and … the smallest dose has the potential to cause a small increase in risk to humans.”
-Good data from other sources of exposure do show that there is an increased incidence of cancers in people exposed to levels now encountered through medical sources.
-For any one person, the overall baseline risk of death from cancer is about 1 in 5.
-While estimates regarding additional risk from radiation exposure vary, a child undergoing a single CT of the abdomen and pelvis may increase that risk by 1 in 1,000.
 While for any one individual the potentially increased risk is very small, the risk to the population as a whole is larger.
-We do know that the risk is cumulative with repeated radiation exposure.
+The risk is potentially cumulative with repeated radiation exposure.
 Therefore all studies that expose a child to ionizing radiation should be carefully evaluated as to the potential risk versus the likely benefit.

 Fluoroscopic studies entail radiation exposure to not only the patient but also (to a much lesser extent) the fluroscopist and other assisting .personnel.
-This is especially true in children in whom several persons are often required to effectively immobilize and position the child .
+This is especially true in children in whom several persons may be required to help position and occasionally immobilize the child .

-The amount of radiation resulting from fluoroscopic procedures is highly variable, dependent upon fluoroscopic parameters which in turn depend upon several factors, including patient size and desired image detail.
+The amount of radiation resulting from fluoroscopic procedures is highly variable, dependent upon fluoroscopic parameters which in turn depend upon several factors, including patient size and desired image detail, as well as study indication.
 The type of procedure performed has a great impact upon patient dose, with those procedures which require long fluoroscopy times, such as interventional procedures, providing the largest doses.

-Effective radiation dose for a VCUG has been reported as approximately .5 to 3.2 mSv and an upper gastrointestinal series as 1.2 - 6.5mSv. as compared to the average dose of an abdominal CT in a child of approximately 6mSv.
+Effective radiation dose for a VCUG has been reported as approximately .5 to 3.2 mSv and an upper gastrointestinal series as 1.2 - 6.5mSv. as compared to an approximate dose of an abdominal CT in a child of approximately 6mSv.